luisylizaliturri/luisylizaliturri/README.md

 ### Hi there 👋

-My name is Luis Ylizaliturri and I am a CS student from the US.
+My name is Luis Ylizaliturri and I am a CS&DS student from Wisconsin, USA.

 Here is some more info about me...